Zappandy/how_to_git/How_to_Git/README.md

 The generated tag, which was performed with **git tag v1** fetched the previous hash as a reference point!

 ## Tags for previous versions

+We have previously updated the repo, so we can now **git checkout v1** to go to that snapshot